 This post celebrates the addition of Band Variations as a digital pattern from Fit for Art, so you can download the patterns and instruction book to get going right away.
 We have updated the instruction book for this release and added several direct links to samples and articles in the photo gallery and blog archive to inspire you!
 Find more details about our digital patterns in Frequently Asked Questions.

-The options in Band Variations go from very narrow to wide and full.
+The options in the Band Variations pattern go from very narrow to wide and full.
 The narrower options include a simple binding and a pleated or ruffled edge.
 These styles are especially appealing for warm weather as they allow the jacket to sit farther away from your neck.
-We also like to use fabric selvage to create a lightweight single layer band when one of the fabrics in the jacket has an attractive selvage.
+We also like to use fabric selvage to create a lightweight single-layer band when one of the fabrics in the jacket has an attractive selvage.

 Of course, fabric selections will also influence the resulting effect!
 For example, a ruched band in cotton lawn produced a breezy summer top, while an extravagant silk ruffle created a much fuller neckline.

 Because several of the band variations aren’t suitable for a traditional sewn buttonhole, they offer an opportunity to incorporate unusual and creative closures.
 Our instruction book offers suggestions and instructions for several possibilities: